Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This can last for 1-2 days, but over-the-counter painkillers should relieve any pain.

-If you experience continued throbbing pain after taking painkillers or develop severe pain a few days after your root canal, you should contact your dentist straight away.
+If you experience continued throbbing pain after taking painkillers or develop severe pain a few days after your root canal treatment, you should immediately contact your dentist.
 This is a sign of a failed root canal procedure and you may need extra dental care.

 – Dr Eyad Tariq